Last Updated on

 On a recent road trip I stopped in at Alpine Valley to see the place where Stevie Ray last performed.
 The concert stage looked like dozens of others that welcome summer touring shows.
 But this one felt different.
 It hosted the last live performance of a music legend.
 The gloomy sky, laden with gray storm clouds, mirrored how I felt as I stood in the empty arena.

 As I got into my car and drove away, the sky finally opened up and the rains came pouring down.
 I flipped on the wipers and slid in a CD I had brought along for the trip; the opening notes of The Sky Is Crying filled the car as Stevie once again wailed away on his battered old Fender Stratocaster.

-A week earlier I visited the Rock and Roll Hall of Fame in Cleveland.
+Last year I visited the Rock and Roll Hall of Fame in Cleveland.
 It surprised me that Stevie Ray Vaughan is still not enshrined there.
 Rolling Stone magazine has already selected him as the 7th greatest guitarist of all time.
 Not bad for a scruffy kid from Oak Cliff, Texas.
 Maybe the anniversary of his early death will shine a new light on Stevie Ray’s brilliant career.